MARCIOHMB/TicTacToe-FormsApp/README.md

 4. Play2Form (Player vs. Player)
       - Enter names for Player 1 and Player 2.
       - Click on the "Start" button to begin the game.
-      - Players take turns making moves by clicking on the available buttons.

 5. Play1v1Form (Player vs. Player Gameplay)
       - Players take turns making moves by clicking on the available buttons.